 Establish verification procedures to confirm the HACCP system is working effectively.

 Establish documentation concerning all procedures and records appropriate to these principles and their application.

 Drafting an HACCP plan is necessary and a good practice to identify and define risks that need observation.

 HARPC requires that companies have written plans that identify hazards, list the steps needed to minimize or prevent those hazards, identify monitoring procedures and record the results, and specify what actions to take to correct should problems arise.
 The FDA evaluates these plans and verifies proper implementation and ongoing adherence.

 HARPC compels companies to evaluate products and processing for:

 Natural toxins, pesticides, drug residues, decomposition, parasites, allergens, and unapproved food and color additives.

 What are the Main Differences?

-The main difference between HACCP and HARPC is that HACCP, as mentioned above, only applies to seafood and juice processors.
-In contrast, HARPC applies to almost all food-processing facilities, except those covered by and in compliance with HACCP (and a few other significant exemptions).
+The main difference between HACCP and HARPC is that HACCP only applies to seafood and juice processors.
+In contrast, HARPC applies to nearly all food-processing facilities, except those covered by and in compliance with HACCP (and a few other significant exemptions).